GDS2005/ecommerce-product-service/README.md

 3. **Set up environment variables**:

     Create a `.env` file in the root directory and add the content of .env.example.
-Modify has you need
+Modify has you need.